fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Connect-MsolService.md

 # Connect-MsolService

 ## SYNOPSIS
-Initiates a connection with Microsoft Azure Active Directory.
+Initiates a connection to Azure Active Directory.

 ## SYNTAX